-- a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. - b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. - c) Be focused on achieving a balance between the delivery of short, medium and longterm objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
-This will ensure that performance measurement is not based solely on one-off, occasional or extraordinary events. $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \left( \frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \left($
+- a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. - b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. - c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
+This will ensure that performance measurement is not based solely on one-off, occasional or extraordinary events.

-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable $X$ 59.
-A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.
-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable $X$ 60.
-Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.
-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable $X$ 61.
-A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments whose value is linked to the share price.
-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable X 62.
-Following the award of shares, share options or other rights on shares derived from the remuneration system, directors should not be allowed to transfer a number of shares equivalent to twice their annual fixed remuneration, or to exercise the share options or other rights on shares for at least three years after their award. lition will not apply to any shares that the director must dispose of to ated to their acquisition.
-Compliant □ Partially compliant □ Explain □ Not applicable X 63.
-Contractual arrangements should include provisions that permit the company to reclaim variable components of remuneration when payment was out of step with the director's actual performance or based on data subsequently found to be misstated.
-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable $X$ 64.
-Termination payments should not exceed a fixed amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that he or she has met the predetermined performance criteria.
-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable $X$
+59. A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.

+60. Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.

+61. A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments whose value is linked to the share price.

+62. Following the award of shares, share options or other rights on shares derived from the remuneration system, directors should not be allowed to transfer a number of shares equivalent to twice their annual fixed remuneration, or to exercise the share options or other rights on shares for at least three years after their award.

+The above condition will not apply to any shares that the director must dispose of to defray costs related to their acquisition.

+63. Contractual arrangements should include provisions that permit the company to reclaim variable components of remuneration when payment was out of step with the director's actual performance or based on data subsequently found to be misstated.

+64. Termination payments should not exceed a fixed amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that he or she has met the predetermined performance criteria.